newhuo-tech/sg-docs/source/index.html.md

 A valid request consists of below parts:

-- API Path: Server Access address api.huobi.sg，for example <u>api.huobi.sg/v1/order/orders</u>
+- API Path: Server Access address api.nhex.sg，for example <u>api.nhex.sg/v1/order/orders</u>
 - API Access Key: The 'Access Key' in your API Key
 - Signature Method: The Hash method that is used to sign, it uses **HmacSHA256**
 - Signature Version: The version for the signature protocol, it uses **2**